quentinms/homebridge-aranet4/README.md

 You'll have to manually pair the device with the computer running homebridge before it can be used by this plugin.

 It's very much in beta currently (I've only tested this with a single device, on macOS).
-If you run into problems, please open an issue.
+If you run into problems, please start a [discussion](https://github.com/quentinms/homebridge-aranet4/discussions).

 ## Dependencies